Liliana Flores, 19

-Let Girls Lead empowers girls and their allies to lead social change through advocacy, education, economic empowerment, storytelling and strategic partnerships, contributing to improved health, education and livelihoods for more than 3 million girls globally.
+Let Girls Lead is building a global movement to empower girls and their allies to lead social change through advocacy, education, economic empowerment, storytelling and strategic partnerships.
+Let Girls Lead's vision is that girls have the power to transform their own lives, families, communities and the world.
+Let Girls Lead has improved the education, health, and livelihoods of over 2 million girls globally.

 Let Girls Lead's Global Girls' Conversation video contest highlights girls' power to create change by sharing their own solutions through short videos.
 The video contest is an exciting opportunity for girls, organizations working with girls and girls' allies to submit one to two-minute videos capturing girls' solutions and successes.
-In partnership with The Huffington Post, Let Girls Lead will continue to feature these compelling videos on the Global Girls' Conversation interactive platform and on Huffington Post's Global Motherhood column, sharing girls' power to lead change with a global audience.
-Contest winners will receive $10,000 in cash, equipment and training to create their own short films.
+In partnership with The Huffington Post, Let Girls Lead will feature these compelling videos on the Global Girls' Conversation interactive platform and on Huffington Post's Global Motherhood column, sharing girls' power to lead change with a global audience.
+Contest winners will receive $10,000 in cash, equipment, and training to create their own short films.
+For more information, please visit here.